Blockade of Nagorno-Karabakh: Damage to infrastructure

 On 10 January, the only high-voltage power line from Armenia to Artsakh was damaged, with Azerbaijan preventing repair teams from accessing the damaged section.
-As a result, Artsakh authorities announced that daily blackouts would be instituted (lasting on average 6-hours) to ration the limited local electricity-production.
+As a result, Artsakh authorities announced that daily blackouts would be instituted (lasting on average 6-hours) to ration the limited local hydroelectricity-production.
+Since then, Artsakh has been entirely dependent on its own hydrogeneration capacity; power plants have been operating at full capacity and their water reservoir levels are reaching critically low levels.

 On 12 January, internet access in Artsakh was disrupted due to damage to the only broadband internet cables leading into the region, with Artsakh officials accusing Azerbaijan of deliberately severing the connection.
 The internet was restored after Armenian specialists repaired the damage the next day.
+Azerbaijan's cuts to the electricity supply have also interfered with Internet and telephone connections.